 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-The best cheap iPhone in 2023
+The best cheap iPhone

 The best cheap iPhone: The iPhone SE (2022)

 We’ll be blunt: in many respects, the iPhone SE is outdated.
 It still has a home button, it uses Touch ID instead of Face ID, and it has gigantic bezels at the top and bottom.
 Its camera, charging, and display technologies aren’t nearly as good as those on the iPhone 15, and on top of that, the base configuration is limited to 64GB of storage in an era when 128GB can be confining.